M9nitro/Parking_system/README.md

 # Parking_system
-Made by MarzanUl
+Made by Marzanul
-A BracU CSE360 Project
+A BracU CSE370 Project
 Didn't get paid
 It is well commented read at your own will!